 - Using format string bugs for ASLR bypass

 Attackers often download patches as soon as they are distributed by vendors such as Microsoft in order to find newly patched vulnerabilities.
 Vulnerabilities are usually disclosed privately, or even discovered in-house, allowing the vendor to more silently patch the vulnerability.
 This also allows the vendor to release limited or even no details at all about a patched vulnerability.
-Attackers are well aware of this and quickly work to find the patched vulnerability in order to take control of unpatched systems, as many organizations struggle with getting patches out quickly.
+Attackers are aware of this and quickly work to find the patched vulnerability in order to take control of unpatched systems, as many organizations struggle with getting patches out quickly.
 Binary diffing and patch diffing is also performed by incident handlers, IDS administrators and vendors, vulnerability and penetration testing framework companies, government entities, and others.
-You will use the material covered in this day to identify bugs patched by vendors and take them through to exploitation.
+You will use the material covered on this day to identify bugs patched by Microsoft, taking some of them through to exploitation.
 We will also focus on using Return Oriented Programming (ROP) to string together gadgets that emulate shellcode.

 - The Microsoft patch management process and Patch Tuesday